Learning in the Field

 Situated proximal to the ancient Canadian Shield, Western Science is able to provide one of the best geologic field schools in Canada, providing students with the necessary skills required for a career in the geosciences.
 Students spend a week mapping the thick rock units situated next to Lake Huron, taking day trips to the Manitoulin Island and the Sudbury area to explore a Ni and Cu deposit that formed after a large meteorite impact approximately 1.85 billion years ago.

 Human exploration of planetary bodies has proven time and again to be a difficult and risky endeavor, however, planetary scientists are able to study the processes that occurred on bodies such as Mars and the Moon by comparing them to analogues here on Earth.
 This 10-day field trip to Arizona and Utah brings students up close to massive volcanos, down into the depths of the Grand Canyon, and even underground to the surreal surroundings of dark lava tubes which envelope them throughout the learning experience.

 While picturesque and peaceful now, Nova Scotia and New Brunswick have undergone some of the most catastrophic volcanism and tectonism that can occur on Earth, the opening of an ocean.
 This geological trip to the Maritimes provides observational and hands-on experience mapping, followed by local and ‘big-picture’ interpretations of the geologic area.

-Based on a remote 40-acre tropical island, 90 km offshore of the Belize mainland, within the Half Moon Caye Marine Reserve, you be will immersed in the diversity of habitats at Belize's most spectacular coral reefl — Lighthouse Reef.
-You will spend your time exploring by kayak and snorkeling the underwater habitats, documenting and working towards a final research project on the data you collect in the field.
+Based on a remote 40-acre tropical island, 90 km offshore of the Belize mainland, within the Half Moon Caye Marine Reserve, you will be immersed in the diversity of habitats at Belize's most spectacular coral reefs — Lighthouse Reef.
+You will spend your time exploring by kayak and snorkeling the underwater habitats, documenting, and working towards a final research project on the data you collect in the field.